List of WR Committees

 TIME COMMITMENTS

 During the Legislative Session, the committee meets every three weeks in person and more often via conference call if needed.
 For the remainder of the year the committee meets about once every two months.
-Legislative Steering also meets during the annual Legislative Days Event and the Spring and Fall Business Conferences.
+Legislative Steering also meets during the annual Legislative Days Event and the Spring and Fall Conferences.

 Return to Top of Section